jsinkers/notes/_notebooks/smd/04_summary.md

 - __attribute:__ logical data value of an object
 - include when requirements suggest a need to remember information
+- do not show visibility: this is a design detail

 ### Creating a Domain Model